MattUebel/brag/README.md

 - [DEVELOPMENT.md](DEVELOPMENT.md) - Contributing and development
 - [ARCHITECTURE.md](ARCHITECTURE.md) - Technical deep-dive

+## 🙏 Acknowledgments

+Thanks to [@gleeblezoid](https://github.com/gleeblezoid) for the original idea and the perfect name.
+The concept of a "brag document" for tracking accomplishments is brilliant, and this tool wouldn't exist without that inspiration.

 ---

 *Built with ❤️ for developers who forget how awesome they are.*